singhun1t/FinancialTracker/README.md

 - As a user, I want to be able to input my data, so that the application can process it accordingly.
 - As a user, I want to receive immediate feedback, so I can understand what to do next.

-## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.

 ### Prerequisites